How Long Does It Take to Heal From Gum Grafting?

 When gum disease has progressed into later stages, gum recession can occur.
 This will cause the gumline to shrink and the tooth roots to become exposed.
 At Premier Periodontics, we offer gum grafting and soft tissue grafting to improve how the gumline looks and to protect these tooth roots from tooth pain or sensitivity.
 Our professional periodontal team uses grafting techniques to offer this gum recession treatment.
-Contact one of our convenient locations in Bellevue, Everett, Kent, Kirkland, Mercer Island, Olympia, or Redmond, WA to schedule an appointment to learn more about how cosmetic periodontal treatment can help you to restore your oral health.
+Contact one of our convenient locations in Bellevue, Everett, Kirkland, Mercer Island, Olympia, or Redmond, WA to schedule an appointment to learn more about how cosmetic periodontal treatment can help you to restore your oral health.

 Causes of gum recession